j-jwolf/c-threads/README.md

 # Thread Header File -- Version 0.0.1
-Header file for using threads in both C and C++ by John Wolf
+Header file for using threads.
+Compatible with both C and C++ by John Wolf

 # Please view the LICENSE.txt file before use